 However, there’s a catch.
 Higher property values generally mean higher property taxes.
 To an extent, this is a fact of life.
 But that doesn’t mean you should pay more than you have to.
 Taking advantage of the exemptions that you qualify for can save you a ton of money.

 This article will discuss exemptions and credits you should be on the lookout for as well as giving some basics on how property taxes work.
-It’s important to note that although Quicken Loans and other mortgage companies often pay your property taxes out of your escrow account, we don’t have the ability to change your tax bill.
-If you have questions regarding your bill or specific exemptions, please contact your local taxing authority.

 While we intend to give you good general educational information in this article, everyone’s tax situation is different.
 If you’re unsure of anything, contact your financial advisor or tax professional.
 You can also contact your local tax authority.

 Tax Exemptions and Credits